amirasamy95/MAC-ErrorReads/README.md

 # MAC-ErrorReads
-MAC-ErrorReads is a machine-learning-assisted classifier for filtering erroneous NGS reads.
+<p align="justify"> MAC-ErrorReads is a machine-learning-assisted classifier for filtering erroneous NGS reads.
 It converts the process of filtering erroneous NGS reads into a machine learning classification problem.
 MAC-ErrorReads learns a mapping function F that transforms the input feature space X extracted from each sequencing read into a binary label classification Y of this read, as (1) for an erroneous read and (0) for a correct one.
+Your </p>

 # Usage
 We are using MAC-ErrorReads to classify the sequencing reads as correct or erroneous reads.
 Before the training step, we extract all k-mers from all reads and compute the TF-IDF for all k-mers as a feature extraction to represent a set of training features that feed into different machine algorithms for classifying each read as erroneous or error-free.